“Strawberry Fields is anywhere you want to go.”— John Lennon

 Finding a Strawberry Farm Near Seoul

 SongChon Lakeside Farm is located at Ungilsan, just outside of Seoul in Gyeonggi-do province.
-For KRW 15,000 (US$14) each we were given a supermarket-style punnet to fill, ushered into a greenhouse, and shown how to actually go about picking strawberries.
+For KRW 15,000 each, we were given a supermarket-style punnet to fill, ushered into a greenhouse, and shown how to actually go about picking strawberries.

 Discovery: strawberries make a “pop” sound when you pluck them, just like the sound you get when popping bubble wrap.
 I think I was high from the sound and the sugar, because you can eat as many berries as you want while filling your punnet and, well, I was hungry…